golya/dev_guidelines/README.md

   - A module can store state.

 ### Tests
-  - Every pure module should be tested by unit tests, if you need to mock it then probably you have a problem with your architecture.
+  - Every pure module should be tested by unit tests, if you need to mock something then probably you have a problem with your architecture.

 If something is not good in the guidelines then you have two options.
 Change the guideline or create a plan about how will you fix the guideline violation.